google/knative-gcp/docs/examples/cloudbuildsource/README.md

       [Create a Pub/Sub enabled Service Account](../../install/pubsub-service-account.md).

-   1. If you are using standard Kubernetes secrets, but want to use a non-default one, update `secret` with your own secret.
+   1. If you are using standard Kubernetes secrets, but want to use a non-default one, update `secret` with your own secret which has the permission of `roles/pubsub.subscriber`.

    ```shell
    kubectl apply --filename cloudbuildsource.yaml